You’re not interested in your spouse’s hobbies…what do you do?

 When two people come together in marriage you are literally bringing two different worlds together, and attempting to co-exist in a way that both people are better off.
 No easy task.
 The husband has a unique personality, background, and interest.
 And so does the wife.

 However, you are to become one.
-So what do you do when your wife doesn’t want anything to do with something you are vary passionate about and enjoy spending time doing?
+So what do you do when your wife doesn’t want anything to do with something you are very passionate about and enjoy spending time doing?
 Wives, what happens when your husband runs the other way when you want to do your favorite things.
 Are you okay with that?
 Should you be okay with it?
 How should you handle it?

 First, I don’t think this is uncommon.
 As said before, marriage brings two completely different people together to function as one.
-So be encouraged if you are constantly going in opposite directions in relation to you favorite interests.
+So be encouraged if you are constantly going in opposite directions in relation to your favorite interests.
 You are not alone.
 There are a few things you should do when you face this.

 Show respect